BuiKimPhat/DiscordBob/README.md

 - .env: BOT_TOKEN, APP_ID, GUILD_ID, YOUTUBE_TOKEN, TEXT_CHANNEL_ID, VOICE_CHANNEL_ID

 ## How to run
+First, you might want to create .env file with the keys above:
+- BOT_TOKEN: The Token of the Discord Bot (check out the Discord Developer Portal)
+- APP_ID: OAuth2 Client ID of the Bot (check out the Discord Developer Portal)
+- GUILD_ID: Server ID (you should turn on Developer mode on Discord in order to see this)
+- YOUTUBE_TOKEN: Token of Youtube Data API
+- TEXT_CHANNEL_ID: Default Discord text channel for Bot to send text response in
+- VOICE_CHANNEL_ID: Default Discord voice channel to join in automatically whenever bot is online

 (Recommended) Using Docker, build image, then run container:
 ```
 docker build -t discordbob:v1.0 .